 The difference between an unadjusted and adjusted trial balance

-What is an Unadjusted Trial Balance?
+/What is an Unadjusted Trial Balance?

 The unadjusted trial balance is the listing of general ledger account balances at the end of a reporting period, before any adjusting entries are made to the balances to create financial statements.
+The unadjusted trial balance is used as the starting point for analyzing account balances and making adjusting entries.
+This report is a standard one that can be issued by many accounting software packages.

 What is an Adjusted Trial Balance?